EthanC2/random-array-generator/README.md

 > Few-unique arrays {sqrt(size)} unique elements. <br />

 ## Compilation Instructions
-This project is only a single header file, _Dataset.hpp_, which must be included in another project.
+Not applicable; this project is only a single header file, _Dataset.hpp_, which must be included in another project.

 ## License
 This project is available under an MIT license.
 Do whatever you want with it — public or private.